Nourishing Lentil Soup with Spinach

 These little legumes have a ton of benefits!
 Several members of the Green Child team follow a flexitarian diet, and beans help us provide filling meals without serving a large amount of meat.

-Lentils are budget-friendly
+Lentils are extremely affordable

-This year at the virtual ShiftCon event, Nzingah Oniwosan and Tasha Edwards led a panel discussing how plant-based doesn’t have to equal privilege.
+At a recent ShiftCon event, Nzingah Oniwosan and Tasha Edwards led a panel discussing how plant-based doesn’t have to equal privilege.
 Many people fall into the mistaken impression that you have to spend a fortune to eat healthily, but in reality, some of the healthiest foods are affordable.
 Most beans fall into this category – especially when you buy them in bulk.

 Lentils are rich in fiber and minerals

-Lentils are an edible seed in the legume family.
-They’re high in protein, fiber, and folate.
-Lentils are considered a top “functional food” due to their high nutritive value, polyphenols, minerals, and other bioactive compounds.
 While they’re known for providing protein and fiber, their polyphenol content is becoming the focus of ongoing research, since polyphenols are know play an important role in the prevention of degenerative diseases.
 (Source)

-Beans are a big part of the diets in Blue Zones.
-Beans are the cornerstone of every Blue Zones diet in the world: black beans in Nicoya; lentils, garbanzo, and white beans in the Mediterranean; and soybeans in Okinawa.
 The long-lived populations in these Blue Zones eat at least four times as many beans as we do, on average.
 One five-country study found that eating 20 grams of beans daily reduced a person’s risk of dying in any given year by about 8%.

 How to Make Nourishing Lentil Soup